Emma Watkins

-Emma Olivia Watkins (born 21 September 1989) is an Australian singer, actress, and dancer, best known as a former member of the children's group the Wiggles from 2013 to 2021.
-She debuted her own children's entertainment character, Emma Memma, in 2022; an accompanying television series entitled Emma Memma: Sing.
-Dance.
-Sign. is in development.
+Emma Olivia Watkins (born 21 September 1989) is an Australian children's entertainer, dancer, singer, and actress.
+She is best known as the first female member of the children's group the Wiggles, which she was a member of from 2013 to 2021.
+Due to her popularity in the group, she starred in her own spinoff series as a solo Wiggles performer, titled Emma!.
+After departing the group, she debuted her own children's entertainment character, Emma Memma, in 2022.
+She released her first solo children's music album in September 2022, which received an ARIA Award for Best Children's Album in 2023.

+Watkins has also appeared in reality television series including The Masked Singer, The Amazing Race Australia and a Christmas special of Lego Masters Australia.
+She narrated the children's series Reef School, and hosted Teenage Boss: Next Level in 2024.

 Early life

 Watkins started ballet when she was four.
 She saw the Wiggles perform Irish dancing and later studied other styles of dance, including jazz, hip hop, tap and contemporary.
-She attended The McDonald College, a performing arts school; won a full scholarship at the Sydney Film School; and completed a certificate specialising in musical theatre at ED5 International in Sydney.
+She attended The McDonald College, a performing arts school, won a full scholarship at the Sydney Film School, and completed a certificate specialising in musical theatre at ED5 International in Sydney.
 Watkins earned a master's degree in Media Arts and Production at the University of Technology Sydney.
 She has taught dance to children since she was in high school.
 She has also performed in Bollywood films, learned drums and other percussion instruments, was crowned Miss Granny Smith Apples in 2009, and was learning Auslan, the Australian sign language, by 2012.
 As of 2021, she was doing her PhD research on sign language and dance.